MalloryWittwer/pydrm_GUI/README.md

 ## Installation

-We recommend installing Python > 3.6 and the dependencies in `requirements.txt` in a fresh environment.
+We recommend installing Python > 3.6 and the dependencies listed in `requirements.txt` in a fresh environment.
 Alternatively, one can execute the code in the provided virtual environement **environment.yml** using [conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) (to install Anaconda: see [here](https://www.anaconda.com/)).
 To create the environement, use:

 `conda env create -f environment.yml`